Aligning Marketing to Sales (HALF DAY, ONE DAY)

 An assignment brief is the document marketers use to give directions for the projects they want their agencies' and other partners to accomplish.
 The brief should identify your project needs, objectives, target audiences, budget, and timetable and provide relevant background information.
 The quality of your brief is the key to getting quality work done.
 Too often, however, the assignment brief is incomplete or simply not done.
 The goal of this course is to help those giving assignments gain an appreciation for the importance for why and how to draft complete briefing documents.

-Big Data for Marketers
+Big Data for Marketers (HALF DAY)

 This workshop, designed for marketing leaders with broad responsibilities for driving growth, focuses on practical applications of big data.
 We go beyond the hype to look at actual case studies of how big data is being captured, created, analyzed and applied in areas such as product development, customer experience enhancement, new customer acquisition, channel management and the creation of new business models.
 It’s a terrific way to improve your understanding of big data and ways it can be most relevant to your business.

-Brand Management Fundamentals (TWO DAY)
+Brand Management Fundamentals (ONE DAY)

 Brand managers plan, develop, and direct the marketing efforts for a particular brand or product.
 It is not uncommon for a brand manager to be responsible for coordinating activities of specialists in production, sales, advertising, promotion, research and development, marketing research, purchasing, distribution, package development, and finance.
 Brand managers are therefore seen as the key people behind the success of any brand or product.
 They are responsible for improving the value of their brands or products, which in turn generates profitable returns for the company and shareholders.